 Reading can involve much more than merely accumulating information.
 We mingle with a well crafted piece of writing in a flow of contemplation in which the formatting and physical presentation accentuates and augments the conceptual message of the words.
 I call it slow reading because I feel unhurried.
 I often find myself pausing, releasing my eyes from the page to reconnect with the sky, the plants, the structure of the room and myself in the act of sitting and breathing.
 And in this enlarged and more inclusive space, there is room for hidden depths of being to respond to the words and ideas in the way of wandering associations and interiorly felt responses of feeling and understanding.
 I don’t just read with words.
 I read with feeling, intuition, physicality and intellectual astuteness.
 I read with eyes of inter-being.

-Unlike a conversation with a real person, where I’ve interrupted them, mid-flow, in order for me to enter contemplation, I don’t have to be concerned about the book getting impatient or upset.
-It waits for me to feel beneath the surface of the words, touching the import and relevance of what the author has written.
-Then, when I’m ready, as I come back to the sentence, often re- reading it again, it picks up the conversation where we left off.
+Unlike a conversation with a real person, where I might have interrupted them mid-flow by drifting off in some associated contemplation, I don’t have to be concerned about the book getting impatient or upset.
+It waits for me as I feel beneath the surface of the words, touching the import and relevance of what the author has written.
+Then, when I’m ready, I come back to the sentence – often re- reading it again – and we pick up the conversation where we left off.

 I am walking with the author in companionship.
 Savoring the rhythm and timbre of another way of understanding and responding with riffs of my own, sometimes riffs that surprise me in their freshness and leave me wondering about wisdom and sympathetic magic.
 In a world where time is not so fixed we, writer and reader, are making music together.
 It is a kind of jazz, played in the medium of body, speech and mind as we grow ourselves into something we might never have grown into on our own.